diku-dk/hpps-e2020-pub/material/5-l-2/macos-openmp.md

 clang: error: unsupported option '-fopenmp'
 ```

-This is because the `gcc` commang on macOS actually runs
+This is because the `gcc` command on macOS actually runs
 [`clang`](https://clang.llvm.org/), a different C compiler, and for
 some reason Apple has disabled OpenMP support.
 The best way to solve
 this problem is to install a proper version of GCC.